Free legal aid in Tennessee.

 - Government veterans benefits and assistance programs.

-Contacts for Tennessee legal assistance programs
+Contacts for Tennessee free legal assistance programs

 Legal Aid Society of Middle Tennessee and the Cumberlands - The non-profit law firm employs lawyers who provide free advice and representation to the middle part of the state.
 They operate 8 offices that serve 48 Tennessee counties.
 Their main offices are located in Clarksville, Columbia, Cookeville, Gallatin, Murfreesboro, Nashville, Oak Ridge and Tullahoma.
 Contact them at 1-800-238-1443, or find more information on help from Legal Aid Society.